con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And this I shall reveal to living beings
 According to each one's capacity,
-In order to completely quell afflictions,
+In order that afflictions may be quelled,
 So ignorance may fully be dispelled.'
 (15)